sontek/sontek_net/sontek-frontend/posts/2023/local_k8s_with_kind.md

 ```

 # Making the cluster useful
-There are a few things you'll notice with the command we ran originally:
+There are a few things you will notice with the command we ran originally:

 - It grabbed the latest kubernetes version available
 - It is running a single node cluster